-Sophie, Countess of Wessex GCVO is Colonel-in-Chief of Queen Alexandra's Royal Army Nursing Corps.
+Sophie, Duchess of Edinburgh, GCVO, is Colonel-in-Chief of Queen Alexandra’s Royal Army Corps.

-We are delighted to announce that Her Royal Highness has agreed to be Royal Patron of the Nursing Memorial Appeal.
+We are delighted that Her Royal Highness agreed to be Royal Patron of the Nursing Memorial Appeal.

 © 2013 The Royal Household Bagshot Park/Image by Millie Pilkington.
 Only to be reproduced by permission

 Official portrait of Norman Lamb by Chris McAndrew CC by 3.0

 John has a background in marketing, owning and chairing an advertising agency for many years.
 His core skill is copywriting and editing.
 He also runs workshops across the UK and Europe in successful business writing.
 He holds an Equity card as a stage director and actor, and is a very experienced presenter.

 Christine Hallett is Chair of the UK Association for the History of Nursing, and President of the European Association for the History of Nursing.
 She is a trained nurse and holds PhDs in both Nursing and History.
 Her most recent research has focused on the work of nurses during the First World War, and she has published several books on the subject, including Containing Trauma (Manchester University Press, 2009); Veiled Warriors (Oxford University Press, 2014); and Nurses of Passchendaele (Pen and Sword Books, 2017).
 Christine holds Fellowships of both the Royal Society of Medicine and the Royal Society for the Arts.

 Peter Carter was CEO of the Royal College of Nursing from January 2007 to August 2015.
 Prior to that, he was CEO of the Central and North West London NHS Foundation Trust for 12 years.